-The groundwater flow is expected to be to the east based on surface topography towards the ocean.
+Groundwater is encountered at approximately 200 ft below ground surface, and flow is expected to be to the east based on surface topography towards the ocean.
 The aquifer is currently used for drinking water.
 According to maps prepared by the HDOH Safe Drinking Water Branch, the school is located above (mauka) the underground injection control line.
 This means that the underlying aquifer is considered a drinking water source, and therefore limited types of injection wells are allowed.